How Do Group Hotel Rates Work?

 Attrition

-Most hotel contracts allow for approximately 20% attrition.
+Most hotel contracts allow for around 20% attrition.
 This means you will not be penalized if up to 20% of your guests do not arrive.
 If more than 20% of your guests do not show up, then you will still be financially responsible for those guests.

 Hotels typically want to measure attrition by room night, but it's often best for you to ask for attrition to be considered for the entire length of the stay.